The cost of no sweatshops: South Africa struggles not to be Bangladesh

 South African textile wages are not only far higher than in parts of Asia, they are also about double those in many other African states.
 As South African factories have closed, new ones have opened in Lesotho, Swaziland, Kenya and Mauritius.

 "Our biggest competition is not Asia or Bangladesh.
-It is neighbouring Lesotho and Swaziland," Liu said.
+It is neighboring Lesotho and Swaziland," Liu said.

 Liu's Wincool factory has tried to defuse the government opposition by introducing a profit-sharing co-op system.
 However, even Wincool was shrunk from 300 full-time jobs to 100.